 For most taxpayers, a three-folder system will suffice.
 Create one folder for each of these categories:

-Whether you are still working and drawing a paycheck, or retired and living off of your investments, you will have income statements to bring to your accountant when it’s time to prepare your taxes.
+Whether you are still working and drawing a paycheck or retired and living off of your investments, you will have income statements to bring to your accountant when it’s time to prepare your taxes.
 Having a folder to collect this information will help you keep track of every penny.
-Adding a cover sheet where you record what you earn as it comes in can help you check the accuracy of official documents, such as Social Security and pension statements.
+In addition, adding a cover sheet where you manually record what you earn as it comes in can help you check the accuracy of official documents, such as Social Security and pension statements.

 Expenses and Deductions Folder

 This will replace your shoebox of disorganized receipts.
 Start by creating separate files within this folder to represent each category of expenses or deductions, such as business, charitable donations, childcare and medical expenses.
 Doing this kind of organization of your receipts will help ensure that you don’t miss any necessary receipts.
-It also will help you avoid those head-scratchers when you can’t remember why you saved a specific receipt.
+It will help you avoid those head-scratchers when you can’t remember why you saved a specific receipt.

 As you review the three folders described above, you’ll want to identify the taxes you’ve paid throughout the year, whether that’s in the form of regular deductions, quarterly or estimated payments, or real estate and property tax payments.
 (And bring copies of last year’s federal and state tax returns for reference, as needed.)

 Know What Tax Issues May Affect You

 Your accountant does not expect you to know every deduction and tax strategy that could apply to you.
-But, if you are unaware of how your life circumstances may affect your tax liability, it’s tough for your accountant to help you find the best strategies for your situation.
+However, if you are unaware of how your overall life circumstances may affect your tax liability, it’s tough for your accountant to help you find the best strategies for your situation.

 You and Your Accountant: A Love Story

-Treating your accountant like a partner in your tax preparation, rather than as the person you hire to “deal with it,” will go a long way toward making you a favorite client and reducing your own tax season stress.
+Treating your accountant as a partner in your tax preparation rather than as the person you hire to “deal with it” will go a long way toward making you a favorite client and reducing your own tax season stress.

-By doing your homework before you meet, you’ll be better prepared to answer questions and fill in any information gaps that your accountant needs to complete your taxes .
+By doing your homework before you meet, you’ll be better prepared to answer questions and fill in any information gaps that your accountant needs to complete your taxes accurately.

 And remember: The right accounting and tax professional can be a personal and financial resource to you all through the year, not only at tax time.